MSU-Libraries/catalog/docs/CICD.md

 * `EDS_PROFILE`: Profile name for EDS
 * `EDS_USER`: Username for the EDS API
 * `EMAIL`: Email address set in Vufind's configs
+* `FEEDBACK_EMAIL`: Email address for sending feedback form submissions to
 * `FOLIO_CANCEL_ID`: The FOLIO cancelation ID to use when canceling an order.
 Vufind uses
 * `FOLIO_PASS`: Password for the `FOLIO_USER` application user used by Vufind
 * `FOLIO_REC_ID`: Record ID in FOLIO to search for to verify the tenant is available